 Now, for battling you can practice.
 That way you don’t lose any points or anything like that.

-You can play in ranked matches where points do count and you can even challenge a friend directly and wager Steem Monster booster packs.
+You can play in ranked matches where points do count and you can even challenge a friend directly and wager Splinterlands booster packs.
 Now, before we start fighting, why don’t we learn exactly how to play?

 It is imperative to understand the different card types of Splinterlands Monsters if you want to leave the battlefield the victor.
 There’s two types of cards – summoner cards and monster cards – and summoners summon the monsters.

 There are six types to choose from when building your team and understanding the card’s basics goes a long way on the battlefield.
 Manna costs, stats, level, experience, rarity, name and abilities all matter greatly out on the battlefield.